dvsa/appdev-java11-starter-template/README.md

 ---

-This repository contains the JAVA code for a starter template.
+This repository contains the JAVA code for a working Java 11 starter project.
 Key points are:

-  - Java 11 (AWS Corretto)
+  - Java 11 (AWS Corretto).
   - The project is based on Maven.
   - Uses the smc-api-lib package.
   - AWS Labs Serverless-Containers are used to integrate with AWS API Gateway.
   - Routing is handled through Jersey.
   - Responses with Jackson.
+  - Dagger for dependency injection.

 ## Pre-requisite